The Truth About Applying Early to College

 There are a number of moderately selective colleges where applying early can give you a legitimate boost.
 However, most of these colleges also admit well over 50% of applicants in the Regular Decision round.
 They aren't the Ivy League and they don’t tend to be the colleges that the majority of students need a boost for.
 However, there are a few highly selective colleges who are the exception.

-Duke, Tulane University, University of North Carolina – Chapel Hill, and Northeastern University are rare because they are both very selective (i.e. they have Regular Decision acceptance rates under 30%) and their early applicants do get a helpful boost by applying early.
+Duke, Tulane University, University of North Carolina – Chapel Hill, Northeastern University, University of Michigan—Ann Arbor but only for UMichigan's Ross School of Business -- are rare because they are both very selective (i.e. they have Regular Decision acceptance rates under 30%) and their early applicants do get a helpful boost by applying early.
 However, a recent article by The Atlantic has made the argument that Tulane has artificially lowered its acceptance rate (i.e. ballooned its applicant pool with applications from non-competitive students) by sending out free, pre-filled out, college applications to Louisiana students (its home state) and across the country.
 This would effectively mean that the early boost, and Tulane's actual selectivity, is not what it seems.

 Northwestern University is a very popular university that we get many questions about.
 We calculated that Northwestern’s 2016 Early Decision acceptance rate for non-recruited students was approximately 10.1%.
 Meanwhile, it’s acceptance rate for Regular Decision students was only 10%.
 While Northwestern says 50% of its enrolled class was filled in Early Decision, we were able to calculate that Early Decision acceptance offers accounted for only 9.5% of the total acceptances they handed out to non-recruited admits.
 In other words, 90.5% of the acceptance letters for non-recruited admits were given out to Regular Decision applicants.

 2. Early Action (EA):

 Unlike Early Decision, Early Action offers are not-binding.
 So, colleges still need to admit at least two students to fill each open spot, even in the early round.
 Therefore, applying Early Action won't give you significantly better odds than applying regular—you just find out sooner.
 MIT offers Early Action and also explicitly states: "There isn't an advantage to applying early."

 3. Restrictive Early Action (Single-Choice EA)